tarwn/lessthandot-hugo/blogs/content/posts/2011-04-09-observing-optimize-for-ad-hoc.md

 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt;">
-  <strong style="mso-bidi-font-weight: normal;"><span style="font-family: &amp;amp; font-size: 8pt;">I’ve been watching this one particular server that has been throwing alerts for high physical memory usage from Red Gate’s SQL Monitoring tool.<span style="mso-spacerun: yes;">  </span>I was discussing this with a friend of mine, Clayton Hoyt and he mentioned that I might want to look at the “Optimize for Ad Hoc Workloads” advanced server configuration options.<span style="mso-spacerun: yes;">  </span>I took him up on his advice and googled for the “Optimize For Ad Hoc Workloads” and “SQLSkills”.<span style="mso-spacerun: yes;">  </span>I found a wonderful article from Kimberly Tripp on just this topic.<span style="mso-spacerun: yes;">  </span>Here is the link.</span></strong>
+  <strong style="mso-bidi-font-weight: normal;"><span style="font-family: &amp;amp; font-size: 8pt;">I've been watching this one particular server that has been throwing alerts for high physical memory usage from Red Gate's SQL Monitoring tool.<span style="mso-spacerun: yes;">  </span>I was discussing this with a friend of mine, Clayton Hoyt and he mentioned that I might want to look at the “Optimize for Ad Hoc Workloads” advanced server configuration options.<span style="mso-spacerun: yes;">  </span>I took him up on his advice and googled for the “Optimize For Ad Hoc Workloads” and “SQLSkills”.<span style="mso-spacerun: yes;">  </span>I found a wonderful article from Kimberly Tripp on just this topic.<span style="mso-spacerun: yes;">  </span>Here is the link.</span></strong>
 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt;">